samdofe/mf-music-monorepo/apps/shell/README.md

 ---

-## Detalles Técnicos
+## Technical Details
 ### Module Federation
-El **Shell** declara la configuración de Module Federation en el archivo `vite.config.ts` para cargar dinámicamente la aplicación remota:
+The **Shell** declares the Module Federation configuration in the `vite.config.ts` file to dynamically load the remote application:
-- **Remota**: `podcast`.
+- **Remote**: `podcast`.
-- **Componentes compartidos**: React, React DOM y dependencias relacionadas.
+- **Shared components**: React, React DOM, and related dependencies.

-### Cabecera
+### Header
-La cabecera reutilizable (**cdk-header**) es importada desde la librería `@inditex-challenge/cdk`.
+The reusable header (**cdk-header**) is imported from the `@inditex-challenge/cdk` library.

-### Navegación
+### Navigation
-Se utiliza la librería `@inditex-challenge/router` para gestionar las rutas dentro del Shell y delegar la navegación al micro-frontend remoto.
+The `@inditex-challenge/router` library is used to manage routes within the Shell and delegate navigation to the remote micro-frontend.

 ---

-## Notas
+## Notes
-1. Asegúrate de que el servicio remoto (Podcast) esté ejecutándose antes de probar las funcionalidades compartidas.
+1. Ensure the remote service (Podcast) is running before testing shared functionalities.
-2. El comando `pnpm graph` puede ayudarte a visualizar las dependencias entre proyectos y librerías.
+2. The `pnpm graph` command can help you visualize the dependencies between projects and libraries.

 ![Nx console](../../readme-helpers/assets/images/nx-use.gif)

 ---

-Para más información, consulta la documentación general en el README del root.
+For more information, consult the general documentation in the root README.